- Manual acupuncture

-Electroacupuncture was found to be as helpful for stress urinary incontinence as behavioral treatments such as pelvic floor muscle training, with patients expressing similar satisfaction with results (100).
-Acupuncture is used to improve reproductive outcomes in women following in vitro fertilization (IVF), but clinical studies yielded conflicting results (24) (25) (26) (27) (28).
-More recently, large trials did not find acupuncture helpful to improve birth rates for women undergoing IVF (104) or for polycystic ovary syndrome (PCOS) infertility (101).
+Studies have found electroacupuncture helpful for urinary incontinence (100) (119).
+Clinical studies on outcomes following in vitro fertilization have yielded conflicting results (24) (25) (26) (27) (28).
+More recently in large trials, acupuncture did not improve birth rates with IVF (104) or polycystic ovary syndrome infertility (101).
 Acupuncture did not reduce pain in women undergoing induced labor (29), but reduced symptoms of chronic prostatitis/chronic pelvic pain (30), and decreased procedural anxiety in patients undergoing lithotripsy (31).
 In children, acupressure also appeared to reduce preprocedural anxiety (32), while EA reduced postoperative nausea and vomiting (PONV) (83).
 Acupuncture may benefit patients with allergic rhinitis (33) (34), including pediatric patients (47).
 Preliminary evidence also suggests it may be helpful for constipation (48) (105).

 Acupuncture is generally safe, well tolerated (47) (48) (49) (68) (69), and cost-effective (9) (33) (34).
 Some conditions require continuous treatments in order to achieve long-term effect.
 Animal studies suggest caffeine can inhibit the pain relieving effect of acupuncture (102).
 Pregnant women, patients with lymphedema, those wearing pacemakers, and those with low platelet count should inform their practitioners before receiving treatment.

 Cancer patients considering acupuncture should seek certified or state-licensed practitioners who have training or experience in working with cancer patients.
 Some oncology physicians may also be board-certified acupuncturists.
-Clinical trials at MSK are underway to evaluate acupuncture in cancer patients for nerve damage and chronic pain, and for distress-related insomnia in caregivers.
+Clinical trials at MSK are underway to evaluate acupuncture in patients with advanced cancers and for chronic pain.

 According to TCM, acupuncture points are thought to be located at specific areas along channels or meridians.
 Qi (pronounced chee, meaning energy) is believed to flow in this network of channels which connect different parts of the body and organs into a unified system.
 Pain and symptoms of disease are thought to arise when the flow of Qi is stagnated.
 Acupuncture treatments are used to promote the flow of Qi to relieve symptoms.
 It is also known to stimulate release of endogenous opioids.

-The long-term post-treatment benefits seen with EA, and to a lesser extent with sham-EA, but not with gabapentin for the treatment of hot flashes among breast cancer survivors suggest that both types of acupuncture produce underlying physiologic changes not induced by pharmacologic intervention (82).
-That sham-EA demonstrated greater placebo effects with reduced nocebo effects than pill-placebo (82) also may explain why some acupuncture trials find similar efficacy between active and sham interventions.
-Other data indicate that a higher baseline expectancy of response predicts treatment response with sham-EA but not EA, suggesting there are divergent mechanisms and that patients who have a low expectancy may do better with EA than sham-EA (94).
+Long-term benefits seen with EA and to a lesser extent sham-EA post-treatment for hot flashes among breast cancer survivors suggest that both interventions produce underlying physiologic changes not induced by gabapentin (82).
+That sham-EA demonstrated greater effects with reduced nocebo effects than pill-placebo (82) also may explain why some acupuncture trials find similar efficacy between active and sham interventions.
+Other data indicate that higher baseline expectancy predicts treatment response with sham-EA but not EA, suggesting divergent mechanisms and that patients with low expectancy may do better with EA than sham (94).

 Acupuncture may increase risk of infection and bleeding.
 Use with caution.